dou4cc/drool/README.md

 For details, please visit [a demo](https://dou4cc.github.io/drool/demo.html?./demo.en.drool) which requires your browser supporting async function, WebP, WebM, fetch API, CSS variable, sticky position, and full of ECMAScript 6.
 I recommend you use Chromium or Chrome Canary with the proper flags on.
 I am sorry that I used a lot of unstable features.
 If you are unable to open the demo, please refer to [the screenshot](https://dou4cc.github.io/drool/screenshot.en.png).

-There is a UTF-8 BOM in the head of every text file except this file and I use `\r\n` to break lines.
+There is a UTF-8 BOM in the head of every text file and I use `\r\n` to break lines.

 ————————